namespace-ee/react-calendar-timeline/README.md

 ### `DateHeader`

-Responsible for rendering the headers above calendar part of the timeline
+Responsible for rendering the headers above calendar part of the timeline.
+Consists of time intervals dividing the headers in columns.

 #### props